dhis2/notes/decisions/2021/01/14-frontend-initiatives.md

     - Responsive Dashboard

-        Discussion: Jan is making progress on the work.
-Milagros and Jeniffer are the main people working on it.
+        Discussion: Milagros and Jennifer are the main people working on it and they are making good progress.
+Overall it's looking pretty good.
+Couple of details left.
-        Jeniffer works on the responsivness of the app.
-This part is in PR.
-Overall is looking pretty good.
-        Milagros, is work in progress.
-Couple of details is left.

     - Offline design update from Joe